 Massage is a general term for pressing, rubbing and manipulating your skin, muscles, tendons and ligaments.
 Massage therapists typically use their hands and fingers for massage, but may also use their forearms, elbows and even feet.
 Massage may range from light pressure to deep pressure.

 If you have never had a professional massage because you might not know exactly which one to choose, here are a few descriptions on the types of massages that our L.M.T.
-Beth Marlowe has to offer at our office.
+Melissa Ferguson has to offer at our office.

 Deep Tissue – This massage technique uses slower, more-forceful strokes to target the deeper layers of muscle and connective tissue, commonly to help with muscle damage from injuries and over use.

 Sports Massage –This modality is geared toward athletes of every kind, from world-class professionals to weekend joggers.
 Athletes have discovered that specially designed sports massage promotes flexibility, reduces fatigue, improves endurance, helps prevent injuries and prepares their body and mind for optimal performance.

 Trigger point massage –This massage focuses on areas of tight muscle fibers that can form in your muscles after injuries or overuse.

 Aromatherapy Massage – Essential oils are great to use for common issues such as sinus headaches, allergies, muscle or joint pain, anxiety and much more so while having a relaxing massage, Melissa will use the right oils to add into your massage session.